mspalti/iiif_dspace_workflows/README.md

 Note that this `info.json` file is not required ... but is recommended.
 Without the file the IIIF manifest will be rendered using default labels and height/width values.

 One caveat is that there's currently no tooling for creating or modifying the `info.json` file.
-This would not be difficult to create in a separate PR, either the for the `info.json` file itself or for additional bitstream metadata if we decide that's the best solution.
+It would not be difficult to do this in a separate PR, either the for the `info.json` file itself or for additional bitstream metadata if we decide that's the best solution.

 One final note about metadata.
 IIIF `ranges` are a nifty way to create navigation within a multi-image document.
 I've